redskap/swagger-brake/README.md

 The available releases can be found [here](https://github.com/redskap/swagger-brake/releases)

+The master branch represents the ongoing development of the tool.
+For the release versions, you can check out the corresponding tags.

 On top of the CLI, there are Maven and Gradle plugins also available for easier integration into any existing pipeline.